author/shell/README.md

 `npm install @author.io/node-shell`

 Please note, you'll need a verison of Node that supports ES Modules.
 In Node 12, this feature is behind the `--experimental-modules` flag.
 It is available in Node 13+ without a flag, but your `package.json` file must have the `"type": "module"` attribute.
-This feature will be generally available in Node 14.0.0 (release date April 21, 2020).
+This feature is generally available as of [Node 14.0.0](https://nodejs.org).

 ### For Legacy Node (CommonJS/require)